...

 1. A portfolio of CHF 20'000 saved in 10 purchases of CHF 2'000 each: CHF 150 fee, which is 0,75% Swissquote fee.

-Swissquote vs True Wealth: Only if you have a larger custody account does it really become cheaper to do it yourself.
+Swissquote vs True Wealth: Only with a larger depot does self-direction really become cheaper.
 However, the effort involved and, of course, the risk should not be forgotten.
-After all, a self-managed portfolio may be favourable, but it may yield a poor return.
+After all, a self-managed portfolio may be inexpensive, but may yield a poor return.
 Swissquote also charges fees for tax statements (CHF 100) etc.

 It must be clearly stated here: True Wealth or Selma Finance, for example, are definitely less complicated to implement.